TntMatthew/distrandomiser/readme.md

 # distrandomiser - Distance, but Randomised (Alpha)

+> **This version of the randomizer is old, and is no longer maintained.
+The new version is a Spectrum plugin, and is available [here](https://github.com/TntMatthew/distrandomizer)**.

 This script takes in the Distance Adventure mode maps, and spits out a playlist with both the map and ability unlock order randomised - abilities are even adjusted so that they logically carry over like they